RMerl/asuswrt-merlin/README-merlin.txt

 The list of changes (so far):

-- Based on the source code of release 3.0.0.3.157
+- Based on the source code of release 3.0.0.3.157 (unreleased by Asus)
 - WakeOnLan web interface (with user-entered preset targets)
-- Added JFFS partition support (configurable under Administration->Advanced->System)
+- Persistent JFFS partition
-- Added user scripts that run on specific events
+- User scripts that run on specific events
-- Added SSHD (dropbear, configurable under Administration->Advanced->System)
+- SSHD (thrugh dropbear)
+- HTTPS web interface
+- Crond
 - Clicking on the MAC address of an unidentified client will do a lookup in the OUI database (ported from DD-WRT).
-- Enabled HTTPS access to web interface
-- Start crond at boot time
 - Optionally turn the WPS button into a radio enable/disable switch
 - Optionally save traffic stats to disk (USB or JFFS partition)
 - Display monthly traffic reports
 - RT-N66U: Monitor your router's temperature (under Administration -> Performance Tuning)
 - Display active/tracked network connections
 - Allows tweaking TCP/UDP connection tracking timeouts
-- Added CIFS client support (for mounting remote SMB share on the router)
+- CIFS client support (for mounting remote SMB share on the router)
-- Added layer7 iptables matching
+- Layer7 iptables matching
-- Added user-defined options for DHCP requests (required by some ISPs)
+- User-defined options for DHCP requests (required by some ISPs)
 - Name field to the DHCP reservation list

 Installation
 ------------
 Simply flash it like any regular update.
-You should not need to reset to factory defaults, unless coming from a newer or a buggy version of Asus' original firmware.
-You can revert back at any time by re-flashing an original Asus firmware.
+You should not need to reset to factory defaults, unless coming from a version that used a different nvram size.
+You can revert back to an original Asus firmware at any time just by flashing one.

 NOTE: If you were still running a 32KB nvram firmware on an RT-N66U, the first time you flash a 64KB-enabled firmware (such as Asuswrt-merlin) it